qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 ![15_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/15_CB.png#thumbnail-40)

-Then select the column you would like to apply a filter on, select the values and click on **Apply Filter**.
+Then select the column you would like to apply a filter on, select the values and click on **Apply**.

 ![16_cb](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/16_CB.png#thumbnail)